aiven/devportal/docs/community/challenge/the-rolling-challenge.rst

             ts_ltz AS TO_TIMESTAMP_LTZ(ts, 3),
             WATERMARK FOR ts_ltz AS ts_ltz - INTERVAL '10' SECOND

-12. If you find the solution, email us at hacks@Aiven.io and come to the booth C10 to collect your prize
+12. If you find the solution, email us at hacks@Aiven.io

 Tips
 ----